 Simple driving directions would be: from Highway 93 in southern Kootenay National Park take Settlers Road (93/Settlers Road intersection is 84 kilometres south from Trans Canada Highway at Castle Junction in Banff National Park, or 20 kilometres north of Radium, British Columbia) to the Palliser River logging road.
 Approximately one hour and 60 kilometres from Settlers Road turnoff park near the confluence of Fynn Creek and Palliser River.
 Approximate road parking spot at NTS map grid reference location 82J/11 (185992).
 (NTS is the Canadian Government National Topographic System map series, they are excellent maps).

-North, and just downhill from the parking location, a superb primitive bridge crosses the raging Palliser River.
-In 2005 and 2008, this bridge was in excellent condition.
 Numerous horse trails exist along the Palliser River, Fynn Creek and the access to the Queen Mary Lake hut.
 These trails vary in quality and reliable in direction of travel.
 A web of meandering trails can make access to the King George Glacier confusing and getting lost in lower Fynn Creek is common.

 Above tree line head towards the south side of Mt.
 Princess Mary, if ascending the South Glacier better to head west into the west head of Fynn Creek, all other routes are usually accessed from the east head of Fynn Creek with a camp near the toe of the King George Glacier.
 Great campsites around NTS grid 82J/11 (150035).